J-Ramalho/industRial/docs/2_toolbox.md

 ## Datasets {#datasets}

-All datasets presented throughout the book are fully anonymized.
+All datasets presented throughout the book are fully anonymous.
 Once the package is correctly installed it can be loaded in the R session as usual with the library() function.

-    devtools::install_github("J-Ramalho/industRial")
     library(industRial)

 The primary goal of `{industRial}` is to make easily available all the data sets from all case studies.
 We can easily look for a data set by typing `industRial::` and tab.
 The complete list can also be obtained with the snippet below: